Home » ABA Therapy » ABA Therapy for Early Interventions

 The Impact of Early Intervention

 Early intervention is the cornerstone of successful ABA Therapy.
-It refers to starting therapy as soon as a child shows signs of developmental delay or autism symptoms.
+Early ABA therapy refers to starting therapy as soon as a child shows signs of developmental delay or autism symptoms.
 Research consistently shows that intervening early in a child’s life, ideally before the age of three, leads to significantly improved outcomes.
 Early intervention capitalizes on the brain’s remarkable plasticity during the formative years, making it easier to acquire new skills and behaviors.

 The Impact of Early Intervention